-The DSL logs behaviour and safeguarding issues related to online safety.
-An incident report log can be found in appendix 4.
+The DSL logs behaviour and safeguarding issues related to online safety on (CPOMs).

 This policy will be reviewed Annually by The Minster Junior School's computing leader.
 At every review, the policy will be shared with the governing board.

 13. Links with other policies